 In Sweden, the Swedish Migration Agency is responsible for the reception of asylum seekers.
 It provides temporary accommodation while awaiting the decision on the application for international protection.
 The SMA will cover the costs of accommodation if the applicant does not have enough resources.
-The applicant is free to choose and arrange its own accommodation if he or she does not wish to stay with the SMA.
+The applicant is in most cases free to choose and arrange its own accommodation if they do not wish to stay with the SMA.
 As regards unaccompanied minors, they will be channelled to a local municipality which is then responsible for the reception of the minor.

 The SMA reception centres are mostly shared flats.
 Families are always given a room on their own.
 Single people must share a room with others of the same sex.
 For applicant with special needs, the SMA will try to arrange a living situation adapted to their situation.

 Following the decision by the SMA on 16 July 2021 to temporarily stop all deportations to Afghanistan following the Taliban take-over, many Afghans with enforceable expulsion decisions were able to apply for individual decisions to temporary stop their expulsions, and following that to regain financial support and accommodation.
 However, this resulted in a situation where many could not regain such support, including Afghans who had submitted subsequent applications but were not yet granted a re-examination, Afghans whose applications for extending residence permits for upper-secondary education or work rejected, Dublin returnees and others who simply lacked information on how to apply.
 This was widely criticized by civil society organisations.
 While currently not a particular problem for Afghans since their cases are now tried, the underlying problems to the system has not yet been resolved despite the criticism.
 There is however a commission of inquiry set up by the Government that partly focuses on this issue.